aegis-icons/aegis-icons.github.io/README.md

 1. Open port `4000` **(TCP protocol)** from router's settings.
 2. Find your **local** IPv4 address of the server PC.
+3. Start the server.
-3. Go to `http://[SERVER'S-LOCAL-IPv4-ADDRESS]:4000` on your other device.
+4. Go to `http://[SERVER'S-LOCAL-IPv4-ADDRESS]:4000` on your other device.

 > **Note** \
 > Server's local network sharing won't work if `--host 0.0.0.0` is changed to `--host localhost`.